So, we’ve all heard Walmarts’ slogan.

 Why You Should Never Shop Walmart or Dollar Stores

-At this point, I had been seeing a theme.
+Then, I ha started seeing a theme.
 Everything we bought from Walmart was cheaper, but wasn’t lasting very long.
-My aha moment had come.
-Walmart purchases the lowest quality items available, so they can keep their prices low in cost, but as greed would have its way in man’s heart, they are actually higher priced than a lot of other stores, including Fred Meyer, and even some department stores!
+My aha moment had come. 👈 Walmart purchases the lowest quality items available, so they can keep their prices low in cost, but as greed would have its way in any man’s heart apart from God, they are actually higher priced than a lot of other stores, including Fred Meyer, and even some department stores!

 After that, I swore to myself that I would never shop at Walmart again (and thus never even bothered to take that garden hose back; it honestly just wasn’t worth it).